Emily97/NatureOfCode/01_Introduction/01_Random_Walker_with_4_outcomes/README.md

 To start, 2 functions are required to draw the walker objects to the window.

 The two functions required are:
 - setup() => anything found within this function is only executed once when the page is loaded.
+The setup function initialises the object.

 ```js
 function setup() {